 Health - Food - Science - Community

-Habitual consumption of fiber-rich foods, such fruits, vegetables, and whole grains, may lessen the risk of developing cardiovascular disease in women.
+Consistent consumption of whole grains may reduce the risk of death due to ischemic heart disease in postmenopausal women.

-Habitual consumption of flavonoid-rich foods may confer individuals with significant protection against coronary heart disease.
+Generous intake of fiber from food sources, such as fruits and whole grains, may confer individuals with significant protection against coronary heart disease.

-Cigarette smokers may have a high probability of suffering from sudden cardiac deaths.
+Cigarette smokers may have a high propensity to develop heart failure.